How to Use Body Scrub: Everything You Need to Know

 Step 2: Apply the Scrub

-Apply a generous amount of scrub on the damp skin and massage in circular motions in a standing position.
-It’s a good idea to apply the scrub from the top of the body to the bottom.
+Apply a generous amount of body scrub on the damp skin and massage in circular motions in a standing position.
+It’s a good idea to apply the scrub from the top of the body to the bottom, and always apply to the skin gently.

 The benefit of this method is two-fold: